Delegation is a process.

 1) Routines to consolidate daily or weekly tasks (an example of this is my Set it up Sunday)

-3) Getting free or low-cost services (Acuity is one of my favorites)
+3) Getting free or low-cost services (Acuity for client appointments is one of my favorites).

-We don’t have to wait to get help until we can “afford” it.
+We don’t have to wait to get help until we can “afford” it or spend extra time.
 Instead, we can recognize that offloading the overload is a process, rather than a destination, which will help us honor our wellbeing as we achieve our accomplishments.

 What is one task you feel you could “move up the ladder” either into a routine, system, or free/low-cost service?
 I like to use the tiers of delegation visual model to brainstorm.
 Feel free to share the takeaways below.